AL0YSI0US/AL0YSI0US/README.md

 📚 In the present moment I’m studying Python @Codefellows.

-   My Top Special Interests are: Equality, Equity, Accountability and Activism,
+   My Top Special Interests are: Equality, Equity, Accountability and Activism.

          I have deep Desires to bring said Energy with me as I continue to Transition into the tech industry.